Satyamsen007/DemoTest/README.md

 # Project

-This is a simple implementation to interact git and gitHub
+This is a simple implementation to interact git and gitHub.